 Every Wrangler model sports a generous amount of ground clearance (10.9 inches, according to Jeep), and approach, departure, and breakover angles (44 degrees, 37 degrees, and 27.8 degrees, respectively), allowing the Wrangler to climb over obstacles without taking damage.
 Skid plates afford further protection to vital mechanical components.
 Jeep also claims the Wrangler can ford up to 30 inches of water.

-With the launch of the current-generation Wrangler (code-named JL), Jeep has also emphasized tech to a greater degree than before.
+With the launch of the current-generation Wrangler (codenamed JL), Jeep has also emphasized tech to a greater degree than before.
 The latest Wrangler is available with an 8.4-inch touchscreen that runs the Uconnect infotainment system, including Apple CarPlay and Android Auto.
 Buyers can also pay extra for a 2.0-liter, turbocharged four-cylinder engine, which provides adequate power and an EPA-rated 24 mpg combined, but a burlier 3.6-liter V6 is standard.
-Jeep is planning plug-in hybrid and diesel options as well, along with the first-ever Wrangler pickup truck.
+The list of engine options also includes a turbodiesel, and Jeep will release a gasoline-electric plug-in hybrid model badged 4XE before the end of 2020.

 Land Rover Range Rover

 Why should you buy this: It’s like taking a five-star hotel off-road.